Grey and White Cats

 The possibly good news here is that because both conditions involve lymphocyte infiltration, there is a great deal of overlap in therapy so it is possible to make up a treatment plan that will cover both possibilities with a reasonable chance of success.
 This not optimal but provides a route to inexpensive therapy.

 Diagnostics Start with Ultrasound

 Photo Courtsey Dr. Ginny Kunch

-The normal diagnostic sequence involves (after basic examination and lab work to rule out metabolic issues) ultrasound of the belly followed by either endoscopy to obtain intestinal biopsies or exploratory surgery to obtain biopsies.
+The normal diagnostic sequence involves (after basic examination and lab work to rule out metabolic issues) an ultrasound of the belly followed by either endoscopy to obtain intestinal biopsies or exploratory surgery to obtain biopsies.
 Why not simply skip to the biopsy?
 It turns out a great deal of information can be obtained by ultrasound.
 Ultrasound allows for evaluation of tissue not accessible during endoscopy or even surgery.
 Further, it may even be possible to get the diagnosis without the expense and stress of intestinal biopsy if tissue can be obtained by ultrasound guidance.

 That said, there are some caveats to the use of ultrasound as the final diagnostic.
 For example, there is a great deal of overlap in bowel thickness between what normal patients have, what IBD patients have, and what lymphoma patients have.
 Normal patients will not have abnormal layering but sick patients can have completely normal layering.
 More severe disruptions in layering are more typical of lymphoma, especially when they occur in separate segments, but less severe wall thickness change is not very specific.

 - Severe bowel layer distortion implies (but does not confirm) malignancy.